canyon289/intro_to_pydata/lessonplans/day_1.md

 # Rough outline Day 1: Code Craftsmanship and Python Language Introduction
 Note: This is the rough outline meant scaffold full tutorial development

+## Topic 1: Class Start and Introduction
-## Section 1: Introductions and Class format
+### Section 1.1: Introductions and Class format
 Purpose of this section is to establish social familiarity with everyone participating in class and ensure code environments are working